jungha24/predict_ICI_response_in_NSCLC/README.md

 ### Version 2

-Version 2 was the first dedicated feature-library and feature-search workflow.
-Its source protocol was `analysis/n73_manual_trial_20260305/version2/protocol_v2.0.1.pages`.
+Version 2 focused specifically on building a patient-level immune feature library and systematically searching for features that added predictive value beyond the clinical baseline.

 The protocol separates manually curated immune feature construction from the Python feature-search pipeline: